 - Software engineering personnel and teams

-- Our activities to be low risk as our people need to be highly skilled, experienced and highly knowledgeable.
+- Our activities to be low risk as our staff and suppliers are highly skilled, very experienced and knowledgeable.

 Responsibility for policies and initiatives within the organisation is as follows: